Building a Prompt Engineering IDE (VS Code for AI)

 An AIPI (AI Programming Interface) is similar to a conventional API, but instead of executing code its endpoints execute prompts on a remote server and mediate interactions with AI platforms and large language models (LLMs).

 And this is just the tip of the iceberg.
-PROMPTMETHEUS also features device sync, real-time collaboration for teams, and much more.
+Promptmetheus also features device sync, real-time collaboration for teams, and much more.

 I hope you are convinced?!